 NARA's management is responsible for (1) designing, implementing, and maintaining effective internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; (2) evaluating the effectiveness of internal control over financial reporting based on the criteria established under 31 U.S.C.
-3512 (c), (d) (commonly known as the Federal Managers' Financial Integrity Act (FMFIA)); and (3) providing an assurance statement on the overall effectiveness of internal control over financial reporting included in management's discussion and analysis (MD&A).
+3512 (c), (d) (commonly known as the Federal Managers' Financial Integrity Act (FMFIA)); and (3) providing an assurance statement on the overall effectiveness of internal control over financial control over financial statement on the overall effectiveness of internal control over financial control over financial statement.

-Auditors' Responsibilities for the Consideration of Internal Control over Financial Reporting In planning and performing our audit of NARA's financial statements as of and for the FY ended September 30, 2022, in accordance with Government Auditing Standards, we considered NARA's internal control relevant to the financial statement audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of NARA's internal control over financial reporting or on management's assurance statement on the overall effectiveness on internal control over financial reporting.
+Auditors' Responsibilities for the Consideration of Internal Control over Financial Reporting

+In planning and performing our audit of NARA's financial statements as of and for the FY ended September 30, 2022, in accordance with Government Auditing Standards, we considered NARA's internal control relevant to the financial statement audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of NARA's internal control over financial reporting or on management's assurance statement on the overall effectiveness on internal control over financial reporting.
 Accordingly, we do not express an opinion on NARA's internal control over financial reporting or on management's assurance statement on the overall effectiveness on internal control over financial reporting.
 We are required to report all deficiencies that are considered to be material weaknesses or significant deficiencies.
 We did not consider or evaluate all internal controls relevant to operating objectives as broadly established by the FMFIA, such as those controls relevant to preparing performance information and ensuring efficient operations.